 The Future of La Mer

 Since its beginnings in San Diego, the La Mer brand has found alternate ways to deliver the broth, be it via a more potent concentrate or in encapsulated powder form in the eye cream, which offers a slow release of the broth into the delicate eye area.
-There's even La Mer makeup: Reparative Skintint SPF30 (£70) was the first product to really hook me, while an oil exfoliating cleanser and a hydrating sheet mask are both on the horizon.
+There's even La Mer makeup: Skintint SPF30 ($100) was the first product to really hook me.

 Since fermentation is at the core of everything La Mer does, and with our growing understanding that fermented foods are so good for our gut, I ask whether they would ever go down the supplement route?
 Bevacqua tells me that whenever Huber's daughter felt like she was coming down with something, he would give her a spoon of the broth.
 "Everything we're doing here is prebiotic, probiotic, microbiome—if [the team] wanted to go there, we would have credibility," Tchinnis says.
 La Mer probiotics?
 Sign me up.